hukusuke1007/stop_watch_timer/README.md

 ### CountDown

-Can be set StopWatchMode.countDown mode and preset milli second.
+Can be set StopWatchMode.countDown mode and preset millisecond.

 ```dart
 final stopWatchTimer = StopWatchTimer(